refinedev/refine/documentation/docs/api-references/providers/auth-provider.md

 import logout from '@site/static/img/guides-and-concepts/providers/auth-provider/logout.gif';
 import header from '@site/static/img/guides-and-concepts/providers/auth-provider/header.png';

-**refine** let's you set authentication logic by providing `authProvider` property to `<Refine>` component.
+**refine** let's you set authentication logic by providing the `authProvider` property to the `<Refine>` component.

 `authProvider` is an object with methods that **refine** uses when necessary.
-These methods need to return a Promise.
+These methods are needed to return a Promise.
 They also can be accessed with specialized hooks.

 An auth provider must include following methods: